-

 This Biden administration policy modifies the Trump-era policy identified in this entry.

-On February 11, 2021, the Biden Administration announced that it would begin processing asylum applications of the 25,000 individuals in MPP that have active cases, beginning February 19, 2021.
+On February 11, 2021, the Biden Administration announced that it would begin processing the 25,000 individuals in MPP with active cases into the United States, beginning February 19, 2021.

 This Biden administration policy revokes in its entirety the Trump-era policy identified in this entry.

-On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP Program.
-The memorandum instructs DHS personnel to take the necessary steps to rescind implementing guidance and other policy guidance related to the program.
+On June 1, 2021, DHS issued a policy memorandum signed by Secretary Alejandro Mayorkas terminating the MPP program.
+The memorandum instructs DHS personnel to take the necessary steps to rescind related implementing guidance and other policy guidance.

 This Biden administration policy provides guidance to adjudicators following the rescission of the Trump-era policy identified in this entry.

-On June 24, 2021, EOIR issued guidance to agency staff regarding the adjudication of motions to reopen by respondents ordered removed in absentia under MPP.
-The memorandum did not mandate any particular outcome in any particular case, but emphasized that immigration judges and the BIA are authorized to reopen cases for a range of reasons, including fairness concerns, and that where respondent and DHS jointly file a motion to reopen, the motion should generally be granted.
-The guidance also noted that the BIA and IJs have the authority to reopen cases sua sponte in exceptional situations.
+On June 24, 2021, EOIR issued guidance to agency staff on the adjudication of motions to reopen by respondents ordered removed in absentia under MPP.
+The memorandum did not mandate outcomes in any particular case, but emphasized that immigration judges and the BIA are authorized to reopen cases for a range of reasons, including fairness concerns, and that where respondent and DHS jointly file a motion to reopen, the motion should generally be granted.
+The guidance also noted that the BIA and IJs can reopen cases sua sponte in exceptional situations.

 This Biden administration policy re-implements the Trump-era policy identified in this entry.